 She is a charismatic leader who motivates and coaches teams to deliver optimum results.

-Recently she spoke with Joe Sewell about Diversity and Inclusion.
+Recently she spoke with Procurement Heads about Diversity and Inclusion.

-What does Diversity and Inclusion mean to you and how do your views align with today’s society?
+What do Diversity and Inclusion mean to you and how do your views align with today’s society?

 D&I sits across more than simply gender; it’s not just about the imbalance between men and women, it’s basically about being fair.

 Sadly, I have come across prejudice in my career and it is tough, but you have to fight it when you see it and put processes in place to stop it from happening in the future.